oyvind-kodehode/kodehode-notes/javascript.md

 `.concat`

-  - Stiches together two strings
+  - Stitches together two strings
   - Returns a new string
   - Can take as many arguments as you want to
   - `text.concat(string1, string2, ...)`